Thermomics/CTdcm2nii/README.md

 # Context

-For a given folder containing CT images in DICOM format stored in `MWA_20250918a_CT/IMAGES/`, the script will produce the corresponding arborescence with the NIFTI and JSON files, Then, everything can be zipped up and sent or uploaded.
+For a given folder containing CT images in DICOM format stored in `MWA_20250918a_CT/IMAGES/`, the script will produce the corresponding arborescence with the NIFTI and JSON files.
+Then, everything is zipped up and to be sent or uploaded.

 ```
 ├── MWA20250918a